sciencegenome/evolutionary-genome/README.md

 # evolutionary-pdb-proteome
  - rust evolutionary proteome
+ - it reports only chains with atoms for the id and sequence and euclidean distance for all irrespective of chain and atoms.
- - eucleadian chain comparsion for two point coordinate protein.
+ - Euclidean distance chain comparsion for two point coordinate protein.
- - eucledian chain coordinate comparsion for all protein atoms of the chain.
+ - Euclidean distance chain coordinate comparsion for all protein atoms of the chain.
- - knn implementation for machine learning.
+ - please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```
   cargo build